Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 | 7-8 | Irrational | “Reeling, gasping, taken over the edge into madness!” |
 | 9-10 | Masochistic | “Those who covet injury find it in no short supply” |

-> Taking additional damage in the **Meltdown** condition does not deduct from the total count of restored hit points.
+> Taking additional damage in the **Meltdown** condition does not deduct from the total count of restored Hit Points.
 This means that if a creature has the **Meltdown** condition and then receives healing, any subsequent damage taken doesn't undo the progress made towards ending the condition.

 ## Virtues and Affliction